muktihari/fit/cmd/fitconv/README.md

 Note:

 - Currently, only conversions between FIT and CSV formats are supported.
 Other formats may be added in the future as needed or upon request.
-- When converting from CSV to FIT, any unknown messages and fields are omitted due to the inability to ascertain their correct value types without additional context.
+- When converting from CSV to FIT, any unknown messages and fields are omitted by default, unless the CSV file is created by fitconv using `--verbose` flags (see Usage for details).

 This program is available for download in [Release's Assets](https://github.com/muktihari/fit/releases).